These simple to make Blueberry Scones with Lemon Butter Glaze are flaky and tender, sweet with blueberries, bright and fresh with lemon.

 And… they’re absolutely perfect for breakfast, brunch… or afternoon tea.

-Blueberry season is in full swing and my freezer is filling up with these goodies.
-It’s my number 1 have-to-have-in-the-freezer berry.
-Essential to fall and winter berries, and daily smoothies.
+Fresh blueberries are showing up in my market and my freezer is beginning to fill up with these goodies.
+It’s my number one have-to-have-in-the-freezer berry.
+Essential to baking and daily smoothies all year long.

 RELATED: More 31Daily blueberry recipes >